 Popped it into the an oven preheated to 375 degrees and baked for about 50 minutes, or until bubbly and the crumb topping had started to brown.

 OK, so here’s the good news.
-My pie crust was very nice.
+My pie crust was beautiful.
+This is a recipe I learned while working in the pastry kitchen in Culinary School.
+A classic French method for pie dough using butter.
 The bad news is, if I plan to get obsessed with making pies, that means I’ll have to increase my gym time from 3 hours a week to 25 hours a week, which means I’ll have to quit my job. 🙂

 That crumb topping almost makes it look more like a cobbler, doesn’t it?